Pontoon (card game): Pontoon (1939)

 The following rules for vingt-et-un (pontoon) are based on Phillips and Westall (1939).

 The player who draws the highest card becomes the first dealer and is known as the Banker.
 The game is played for stakes: money, counters or matches.

 After the first card is dealt, players look at their cards before placing a stake of their choosing up to an agreed limit.
-Again, the dealer may double the stakes after looking at his or her card.
+Again, the dealer may double the stakes after looking at their card.
 Any player who has a Natural on receiving a second card, declares it immediately, exposes the cards and, unless the dealer also has a Natural, is paid treble and takes the Bank for the next deal.
 If more than one player has a Natural, the one nearest the dealer's left takes it.

 Player are now asked whether they wish to 'buy' or 'twist' any more cards.
 Players may buy cards by giving as many counters for them as they like (e.g. "buy one for two"), up to their original stake; the card is then passed to them face down.
 Players may ask for a twisted card ("twist me one"), which is passed face upwards.
 After twisting, a player cannot subsequently buy a card.
 Once satisfied with their cards, players announce "stand".
 A player who exceeds 21 is 'busted' and must declare the same.

 Players who are busted, pay their stake to the dealer.
 If the dealer has a Natural, the dealer receives single stakes from any player who has a Natural, double stakes from any player who has 21 or "five and under" and treble stakes from the others.
 If the dealer has 12 or "five and under", a single stake is claimed from any player who has the same, and double stakes from the rest.
 Otherwise the dealer pays double to anyone with 21 or "five and under" and single stakes to any player whose total is better.
 The dealer receives single stakes from anyone who scores less than him.
 A player with the same score also has to pay.

 Pairs may be played as two separate hands by announcing "split", but the brulet is not known.
 The Bank does not pass on a split Natural.